Mexico–United States border: Border crossing checkpoints

-The border separating Mexico and the United States is the most frequently crossed international boundary in the world, with approximately 350 million legal crossings taking place annually.
+The border separating Mexico and the U.S. is the most frequently crossed international boundary in the world, with approximately 350 million legal crossings taking place annually.

-There are 48 U.S.–Mexico border crossings, with 330 ports of entry.
-At these points of entry, people trying to get into the U.S. are required to open their bags for inspection.
-Border crossings take place by roads, pedestrian walkways, railroads and ferries.
-From west to east, below is a list of the border city "twinnings"; cross-border municipalities connected by one or more legal border crossings.
+Border crossings take place by roads, pedestrian walkways, railroads, and ferries.
+From west to east, below is a list of the border city "twinnings": cross-border municipalities connected by one or more legal border crossings.